 - Full transparency.
-Since you’re both on the account, you’re always able to see how and where the other is spending.
+Since you’re both on the account, you can always see how and where the other is spending.

 - Easier to pay and schedule bills.
-With all the money in one place, it’s a lot easier for couples to manage personal finances and bills.
+With all the money in one place, it’s much easier for couples to manage personal finances and bills.

 - Splitting up.
-If there’s a break up, both of you have access to the account.
-You may hope you could amicably split the funds, but in the case of a dispute, court can be a long and arduous process.
+If there’s a breakup, both of you can access the account.
+You may hope you can amicably split the funds, but in the case of a dispute, court can be a long and arduous process.